YaleComputerSociety/website/_includes/playbook/About-Us_Membership.md

-Our society is designed to accommodate members with different levels of availability and skill.
-In this
+Our society is designed to accommodate members with varying levels of availability and skill.
+We prefer

-Two main levels of leadership exist.
-The **senior board** is composed of the President, the Vice-President, the Social Chair and the Treasurer.
-The **board of directors** is composed of the directors in charge of each of our three teams: Partnerships, Community and Events.

-Students within each of these groups is.
+### Noobs

+New members of our society are "noobs".
+Their first year is marked by constant learning and overcoming of challenges, as they get to know our members and become acquainted with the way we work.

+### Veterans

+After one year of active participation, noobs become veterans.
+As veterans, they are expected to

+### Directors

+**Veterans be tapped to become directors and join the board,** starting at the end of their second semester with us.
+Directors play a fundamental role of support to teams and individuals in our club.
+They oversee projects and give support to leads.

+Not everyone is tapped as soon as they become veterans.
+The previous board may feel like the member still needs to gain more experience, in which case they can be deferred for a semester.
+That's totally OK.

+### Chairs

+**After one semester in the board, directors can petition to take up chair roles.** Chairs are executive positions dedicated to advancing the club and shaping its culture.

+# Teams

+## Team Leads

+Team leads are responsible for managing resources and pushing a team forward.

+# Board

+Our board is composed of our directors.

+Our chairs are:

+#### Chairman

+The main responsibility of the chairman is recruiting and

-#### Senior Board
+#### Treasure chair

-The senior board consists of the President, the Vice-President, the Social Chair and the Treasurer of our society.

-##### President, Vice-President

-sdf

-##### Social Chair
+#### Social chair

+The social chair

+#### Culture chair

-The social chair runs human resources for the society.
-The social chair is also responsible for overseeing the **recruiting process**.
+The culture chair runs human resources for the society.
+The culture chair is also responsible for overseeing the **recruiting process**.

-##### Treasurer

-The treasurer is responsible for the resources.

-### Board of Directors

-The board of directors is composed of the members of the senior board as well as of the directors of each of our three teams (**Events**, **Community**, **Partnerships**).
-While each director must be assigned to a single team, each team can be assigned to multiple directors, ideally a pair.
-When teams have multiple directors, the work must be clearly divided between them.
-In this case each must have direct control over specific people, projects and metrics.

-Directors of different teams have different responsibilities, as worked out with the rest of the senior board.

-#### Director of Events

-#### Director of Community

-#### Director of Partnerships

-* Recruiting shall not be delegated.
-It’s the job of the senior members.

-* What goes on the website is the job of the senior members.

-* Projects have one owner.
-Expect them to change hands.

-## Teams

-Our society is.
-There is little compulsory.

-* Events

-* Community

-* Partnerships

-## Elections
+## Tapping of directors

-Elections happen close to the end of each academic year, sometime in April.
+Before the end of the semester.

+## Petition for Chairs

-* Junior students may not run for senior board.
+Rising seniors may not run for chair positions.

-Any student who has been part of the society for over a semester.
-Any student who has been part of the society for over two semesters is eligi

-* Strongly suggested that senior board members don’t participate in other extracurricular, safe for work or research, which must also be taken into consideration, commitments for more than 5 hours per week.

-The senior board of each year is responsible for selecting the next senior board, during the time of general meetings.?
-BEFORE?
-AFTER?

-Must be a measure of:
+Chair is an extra role.
+Strongly suggested that chairs don't participate in other time consuming extracurriculars.

 * How much has contributed?
-Playbook?

 * Success in projects

-# Operations

-In this section we describe several processes

-Managing effective teams of college students in an extracurricular organization comes with challenges that are often.

-Effectively managing teams of college students

-Most of these are a consequence of the short length of the undegraduate years and the excessive booking.